 Still unsure what type of filter is right for your furnace?
 Call your local HVAC professional and schedule your yearly furnace maintenance appointment.
 He or she will check to see if your system is working properly and provide guidance on the type of filter that will best fit your needs and system.

-Your local One Hour Air Conditioning and Heating® technician is always here to help.
+Your local One Hour Air Conditioning & Heating North NJ® technician is always here to help.
 Give us a call and we’ll help you choose the right filter.